Booster set image

 To determine the cause of the leak, we recommend carrying out an inspection of the pump and its components.
 If you are unable to identify the issue, a full service should be arranged with a pump engineer.

-If you are responsible for the maintenance of a booster set, take a look at our free booster pump maintenance inspection checklist which covers the key components of the pump that should be inspected regularly.
+If you are responsible for the maintenance of a booster set, take a look at our free booster pump maintenance inspection checklist, which covers the key components that should be inspected regularly.

 Contamination is a serious issue in any pumping system, but even more so with a booster set where end users are likely to be using and drinking the water it’s distributing.